ABOUT ME / history of nmp

 I am of the opinion that if members are following one of my selections, the very least they deserve to know is my rationale behind the bet - so reasoning and post-race feedback is provided for each selection - you get more than just a horse name and a race time as a member of my service.

-I run NMP alongside a full-time journalism role in the industry - one which I have held since 2010.
-My work has appeared in many national newspapers, including my weekly (Saturday) column which I wrote for Racing Plus in 2014 and showed a (+67 % ROI) during the turf season.
-You can see several example columns by viewing the image gallery on that link.
+I run NMP alongside working in a full-time job.
+For over 10 years I gained professional experience working as a horse racing journalist in the industry and my work appeared in many national newspapers, including having a weekly (Saturday) tipping column which I wrote for Racing Plus in 2014 and showed a (+67 % ROI) during the turf season.

 What started as a little side project through my daily job turned into a highly profitable source of tips in a national newspaper!